Lottery Open!

 Bib packet pick-up

-Please bring your photo ID with you to packet pick-up at the Health & Wellness Expo.
+Please bring your photo ID with you to packet pick-up.
 We strongly recommend you have your bib number handy.

 If you cannot attend the Expo, a friend or fellow runner may pick up your packet for you if they provide: